natenka/pyneng-book-en/docs/source/book/09_functions/1_create_func.rst

 Operator return
 ~~~~~~~~~~~~~~~

-The **return** operator is used to return a value while it completes the function.
+Operator **return** is used to return a value while it completes the function.
 Function can return any Python object.
 By default, function always returns ``None``.

-In order for the configure_intf() function to return a value that can then be assigned to a variable, you must use ``return`` operator:
+In order for configure_intf() function to return a value that can then be assigned to a variable, you must use ``return`` operator:

 .. code:: python